talonhub/community/core/contacts/README.md

 # Contacts

 This directory provides a versatile `<user.prose_contact>` capture that can be used to insert names and email addresses using a suffix.
+This functionality is exposed through other captures such as `<user.text>` and `<user.prose>`, not directly as commands.
 The contact list may be provided in the private directory via the `contacts.json` file, the `contacts.csv` file, or both.

 Here is an example contacts.json: